How do you go from being flat broke to achieving — if not wealth — a state of financial security, freedom, and comfort?

 - Are starting from scratch, often with modest incomes.

 - Cannot rely upon social security and pensions to provide retirement income.

 - May not own a home or have kids for many years.

-The steps focus are designed to create financial stability by building cash savings for emergencies, making saving for retirement a habit as soon as possible, eliminating consumer debt, and learning to save and invest for specific life goals.
+The 6 + 1 System is designed to create financial stability and security by building cash savings for emergencies, making saving for retirement a habit as soon as possible, eliminating consumer debt, and learning to save and invest for specific life goals.

-They don’t specifically focus on things like paying down a mortgage or saving for children’s education because those steps don’t apply to all of us (at least not yet).
+The system doesn’t specifically focus on things like paying down a mortgage or saving for children’s education because those steps don’t apply to many of us (at least not yet).

 Finally, you might be surprised to see the emphasis I place on retirement savings.
 After all, I recommend you start putting something away in a retirement account even if you have credit card debt and then contribute to a Roth IRA at the same time you save for emergencies!